Skip to main content

 The Discovery

-While analyzing my CloudFront access logs for honeypot activity, I discovered something unexpected: AI companies were systematically violating my robots.txt file.
-ChatGPT, Claude, Perplexity, and other AI crawlers were accessing my content 72 times per day despite explicit disallow directives.
+While analyzing my CloudFront access logs for honeypot activity, I noticed steady traffic from AI vendors’ agents - ChatGPT, Claude, Perplexity, and others - hitting paths my robots.txt disallows, roughly 72 times per day.

 The Evidence